Walgreens The Thread

 • Microdermabrasion involves an abrasive instrument that gently sands your skin to remove the outer layer, which increases collagen production so that new skin grows back smoother.
 Microdermabrasion is also helpful for treating hyperpigmentation from acne.

 • Dermabrasion is similar to microdermabrasion, but it’s more intense and invasive, since it removes deeper skin layers.
-Also known as “dermaplaning,” dermabrasion uses a special wire brush to scrape away scarred skin.
-New skin appears within a week or two, starting out pink and fading to a normal skin tone after 6 to 12 weeks.
-Dermabrasion isn’t recommended for darker skin, since it can cause discoloration.
+Also known as “dermaplaning,” dermabrasion uses a special wire brush or wheel to scrape away scarred skin.
+New skin appears within a week or two, starting out pink and fading to a normal skin tone after six to 12 weeks.
+Dermabrasion isn’t recommended for darker skin since it can cause discoloration.

 • Laser treatment is a safe and effective resurfacing treatment for raised acne scars, including acne keloid scars.
 A pulsed dye laser, or PDL, helps flatten raised scars and diminish their color, itching and pain in people of all skin colors.
+Multiple sessions may be necessary for better results.
 For those with lighter skin, an intense pulsed light (IPL) can also effectively treat raised scars.

-• Chemical peels are generally used on fair-skinned people with acne scarring, since they can cause discoloration in darker skin tones.
+• Chemical peels are generally used on people with superficial acne scarring since they only reach a certain depth of skin layers.
 Chemical peels involve chemicals that peel away the outer layer of skin.
 New skin grows back smoother and less scarred.
 Different chemicals are used to remove skin at different depths.
 People who undergo chemical peels must use sunscreen or avoid the sun for several months after treatment.

 Topical retinol therapy for acne scars

 Topical acne scar treatments are applied directly to the skin.
-The most commonly used topical treatment for acne scars is retinol therapy, which is also used to treat active cases of acne.
+Commonly used ingredients in topical treatment for acne scars may include retinol, salicylic acid, alpha hydroxy acids, lactic acids and retinoids, which may also be used to treat active cases of acne.
 Retinoids promote skin cell turnover and help increase collagen production to improve scars and overall appearance of the skin.
-Topical retinol therapy with adapalene may improve scars by two grades after six months, while retinol therapy with tazarotene can significantly decrease acne hyperpigmentation after about four months.

 Injections for acne scarring

 A dermatologist can inject medication directly into thick, raised acne scars, including keloid acne scars, in order to soften and flatten them.
 Medications commonly used for injections include corticosteroids and a chemotherapy medication known as fluorouracil (5-FU.)
 Another cancer medication, known as interferon, is naturally produced by the body and may also be injected into a scar.
-Sometimes, a combination of these medications are used.
+Sometimes, a combination of medications is injected.
 The best results occur when the injections are repeated every few weeks.
-If results aren’t noticeable after four treatments, your dermatologist may recommend surgery.
+If results aren’t noticeable after multiple treatments, your dermatologist may recommend surgery.

 Surgery and procedures for treating acne scars